wp-plugins/wp-fade-in-text-news/readme.txt

 *	Short code available for post.
 *	Supports localization

-We have three option to install and configure this fade in text plugin.
+We have three options to install and configure this fade in text plugin.

 == Installation ==

-**Installation Instruction & Configuration**

 **Method 1**